frankquinn89/pands_problem_sheet/README.md

     Program to take a string account number as input and output the account number, hiding all characters as X except last 4 characters.
    I have made the assumption that an account number must be at least 5 characters long.

-This program looks at the length of the account replaces all characters except the last 4 with X. Then it just appends the last 4 digits to the X's.
+This program looks at the length of the account, reads everything backwards from the last 4 digits and adds an X for each character.
+Then it just appends the last 4 digits to the X's and outputs the result.

 <details>
            <summary>How To Run</summary>